yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 ## Page 78

-:notebook: It should be noted that BODMAS is a region-specific (UK) acronym whereas other regions have different conventions: PEMDAS in the United States or BEDMAS in Canada, for example.
+:notebook: Keep in mind that BODMAS is a region-specific (UK) acronym whereas other regions have different conventions: PEMDAS in the United States or BEDMAS in Canada, for example.
 What one region calls a bracket, another calls a parenthesis.

 ---

-:notebook: I believe 'modulo' should be removed and substitute 'order of operation' for 'priority' in the sentence,
+:notebook: I believe 'modulo' should be removed and substituted with 'order of operation' for 'priority' in the sentence,

 > Shifts are essentially treated as multiplication and modulo division in this priority.